Lyndon B. Johnson: Major Accomplishments

 His reasonable economic and civil rights record allowed him to obliterate his Republican opponent – Barry Goldwater – in the 1964 presidential election.
 Johnson etched his name into history by securing the second largest landslide victory of the 20th century*.
 The Texas-born politician pulled a whopping 61.05 percent of the popular vote, which translated into close to 16 million more votes than the one Goldwater was able to secure.
 The Electoral College votes saw Johnson win 486 to 52, wining 44 states as against Goldwater’s 4.

-He passed the Voting Rights Act of 1965
+Lyndon B. Johnson passed the Voting Rights Act of 1965

 Another massive win for Johnson in the civil rights movement came in 1995, when he rallied Congress to pass the voting rights bill.
 In the Senate, the bill received a thumb up as it was passed 77-19.
 What the Voting Rights Act of 1965 did was that it removed all barriers in the some southern states that prevented African Americans from voting.
 Armed with all those civil rights acts of the 1960s, Johnson was able to go after ultra-supremacists across the nation.
 This included prosecuting several KKK (Ku Klux Klan) members that were involved in killing African-Americans.